Engineering: System Design, DevOps & Languages

 System Design Fundamentals

 System design skills separate senior engineers from junior ones.
-Understanding how to architect scalable, reliable systems is essential for software engineering careers and technical interviews at major tech companies.
+Knowing how to architect scalable, reliable systems matters for software engineering careers and technical interviews at major tech companies.

 Essential System Design Topics